Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Conclusions and future work

 \section{Conclusions and future work}

-In this work we have proven the convergence properties of the \abbr{td} learning algorithm with nonlinear value function approximation in the lazy training regime.
-In this regime, the algorithm behaves essentially like a linear approximator spanning the tangential space of the approximating manifold {(in function space)} at initialization.
+In this work we have discussed the convergence and optimality properties of the \abbr{td} learning algorithm with wide neural networks as function approximators, comparing the effect of different initialization procedures on the dynamics of the algorithm and on the limiting approximator, both in the under- and over-parametrized setting.

+In the lazy regime, the algorithm behaves essentially like a linear approximator spanning the tangential space of the approximating manifold {(in function space)} at initialization.
 As such, the training converges exponentially fast with probability one to the global minimum or a local fixed point depending on the codimension of the approximating manifold in the search space.
-This phenomenon can be intuitively understood as an effect of the linearized regime in which the neural networks are trained which reduces them, in the limit, to a kernel method \citep{hongler18}.
+This phenomenon can be understood as an effect of the linearized regime in which the neural networks are trained which reduces them, in the limit, to a kernel method \citep{hongler18}.
 This somewhat limited expressivity is reflected in the \emph{local} optimality of the fixed points of the \abbr{td} dynamics in the lazy regime.

 We contrast this behavior by proving \emph{global} optimality guarantees for the fixed points of the same models when trained in the mean-field scaling limit, the highly nonlinear dynamics of which make convergence (and convergence rate bounds) hard to establish.
-In this sense, we argue that convergence of lazy models comes at the expense of their expressivity. \aa{Nonetheless, the results proven in this work emphasize the interest of the lazy regime in the framework of deep reinforcement learning, where models often suffer from divergent behavior especially during early stages of training.
-Optimal results are expected given previous knowledge that the value function belongs to a known \abbr{RKHS} under an appropriate choice of lazy model.}
+In this sense, we argue that convergence of lazy models comes at the expense of their expressivity. {Nonetheless, the results proven in this work emphasize the interest of the lazy regime in the framework of deep reinforcement learning, where models often suffer from divergent behavior especially during early stages of training.
+Optimal results are expected given prior knowledge that the value function belongs to a known \abbr{RKHS}: using a nonlinearity whose \abbr{ntk} includes such \abbr{rkhs} would result in both convergence and optimality guarantees of the learned value function.}